yildizyakup/fully-operational-scientific-calculator/README.md

 # Fully-Operational-Scientific-Calculator
  Main objective of this project is to create a fully operational scientific calculator in C. STM32G031K8 microcontroller was used in this the project.This calculator has a keypad connected to the enter the numbers and execute basic scientific and trigonometric functions.
-In order to display numbers 4-digit seven segment display was used.
+In order to display numbers 4-digit seven segment display(ssd) was used.

 ### Tasks